Dark of the Sun: Cult

 Martin Scorsese and Quentin Tarantino are two of the film's fans.
 Scorsese calls the film one of his "guilty pleasures".
 He elaborated:

-This movie—Rod Taylor vs. the Mau Maus—was the most violent I'd seen up to that time.
+This movie—Rod Taylor vs. the Simbas—was the most violent I'd seen up to that time.
 There's a scene where Taylor fights an ex-Nazi with chain saws.
-In another scene, a train full of refugees has finally escaped the Mau Maus in the valley below—and just as it's about to reach the top of a hill, the power fails, the train goes all the way back down, and the refugees are slaughtered.
+In another scene, a train full of refugees has finally escaped the Simba in the valley below—and just as it's about to reach the top of a hill, the power fails, the train goes all the way back down, and the refugees are slaughtered.
 It's a truly sadistic movie, but it should be seen.
 I'd guess that because of its utter racism, a lot of people would have found it embarrassing, so they just ignored it.
 The sense of the film is overwhelmingly violent; there's no consideration for anything else.
 The answer to everything is "kill".

-The film was a particular influence on Tarantino, who used several tracks from the score for his movie Inglourious Basterds, which also features other references such as Rod Taylor in a guest role as Winston Churchill and Mélanie Laurent's character Shoshonna Dreyfus, who's Jewish, use an alias, Emmanuelle Mimieux; referring to Yvette Mimieux, to keep herself hidden from the Third Reich.
+The film was a particular influence on Tarantino, who used several tracks from the score for his movie Inglourious Basterds, which also features other references such as Rod Taylor in a guest role as Winston Churchill and Mélanie Laurent's character Shoshonna Dreyfus (who is Jewish) uses the alias Emmanuelle Mimieux; referring to Yvette Mimieux, to keep herself hidden from the Third Reich.

 Filmink argued "it's easily one of the best films for Taylor, Brown, Mimieux and director Jack Cardiff."